By Kelly O’Hara

 While agile teams may follow the same structure of working towards deadlines in sprints, you may find that your project group’s structure looks different from that of another in your organization – and that’s ok.
 Some teams may work better with different hierarchies or need fewer people or roles to complete a project.
 This is why it’s ideal to use a tool that allows you to be flexible with the visualizations of your teams so you aren’t limited to a specific template for a team that just doesn’t work for you.

 By the way, did you know that it’s possible to visualize agile project teams in your intranet portal?
-We’ve prepared a video of how this works for SAP Jam Collaboration using our SuccessFactors extension Ingentis org.manager [web] for SF.
+We’ve prepared a video of how this works for SAP Jam Collaboration using our SuccessFactors extension Ingentis org.manager for SAP SuccessFactors.
 Have look: Visualize agile project teams in SAP Jam Collaboration

-Ingentis, a Gold level member of Oracle PartnerNetwork (OPN), today announced it has achieved Oracle Validated Integration of its org ... read more
+Ingentis, a member of Oracle PartnerNetwork (OPN), today announced that it has achieved Oracle Validated Integration with PeopleSoft Expertise for its integration of Ingentis org.manager. read more